DeanLemans/deanlemans.github.io/content/00-raw/phone/pastebin_phone.md

 True and I would agree that marketing claims can be misleading.
 At the same time, effective marketing makes a very specific claim to a very specific audience and in most cases, if the product/software/course doesn't deliver on its promise, you're able to get your money back, in which case railing against "greedy people charging for knowledge" doesn't really hold up to scrutiny.
 Especially not when you're someone who's likely paid tens or even hundreds of thousands of dollars on tertiary education, which is the original "knowledge behind a paywall" business model and it would be a fool's errand to argue that university course descriptions are exercises in clarity in terms of detailing the product being sold, who it'll help and how it'll do so.
 Sr: <https://lite.evernote.com/note/d69cf793-1f14-48f4-bd48-43f41bd88678>

 ---

-Power was not loyalty.
-Magic was not worship.
-Faith could be wielded like any other blade, or abandoned when its edge dulled.

----